BND Hamburger Icon

 author image

-Written By: Joanna FurlongBusiness Strategy Insider and Senior Writer
+Written by: Joanna Furlong, Senior Writer

 Joanna Furlong is a freelance writer and content strategist based in Southern California.
 Her background is in digital marketing, but she’s been writing professionally for more than 10 years.
 She partners with startups, technology companies and small businesses across the U.S. to tell their brand stories through compelling content.
 And, she loves to report on the intersection where business, management and technology collide.